wwdorian/obsidian/wwdorian/planning.md

 Simply put, [[planning]] is about a goal, and a method to reach that goal.

-It is connected with determination as well as vision
+It is connected with determination as well as vision.
+However, if hesitation takes control in planning, it would lead only to [[paralysis by analysis|analysis paralysis]]

 The key point in planning is **clarity**.
 A plan that's successful _eventually_